MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/storage-firmware-update-driver.md

     - Include in the manufacturing process (recommended)

-1. Create and submit the storage firmware update package
+1. Create and submit the Storage Firmware Update package

     - Storage IHV resells with `require CHIDs`